alperenproo/ovson/README.md

 - Inject `ovson.dll` into Minecraft yourself
 **or**
 - Run `OVsonLoader.exe` when Minecraft is fully loaded
+- You DON'T need to download both of the files

 ## Toggle Key
 - Default: `Insert`